tzuriv/SuiteSparseExtra/README.md

       * **Important**: I recommend setting the `CMAKE_INSTALL_PREFIX` or (in Windows) `SUITESPARSE_INSTALL_PREFIX` to some other directory different than "Program Files" or "/usr/local" so the INSTALL command does not require Admin privileges.
       * Apparently only for Linux: if you have an error like: "Cannot find source file: GKlib/conf/check_thread_storage.c", then manually adjust `GKLIB_PATH` to the correct path `SP_ROOT/metis/GKlib`.
 	  * Press "Generate".
+      * `HAVE_COMPLEX` is OFF by default to avoid errors related to complex numbers in some compilers.
   * (5) **Compile and install:**
     * In Visual Studio, open `SuiteSparseProject.sln` and build the `INSTALL` project in Debug and Release.
 You may get hundreds of warnings, but it's ok.
     * In Unix: Just execute `make install` or `sudo make install` if you did set the install prefix to `/usr/*`